 1. Improve Your Circulation

-Poor blood flow and nerve damage are among the top reasons why people may experience hot feet.
-It’s also possible that hot feet and/or restless leg syndrome run in your family.
+Poor blood flow and nerve damage (including diabetic neuropathy) are common reasons why people can experience hot feet.

-Hot feet also can be tied to eating a poor diet, being sedentary or having increased stress, which can worsen inflammation.
+Burning sensations in your lower body may be tied to eating a poor diet, being sedentary or having increased stress, which can worsen inflammation.
 These lifestyle habits can all make conditions, such as type 2 diabetes, worse.

 There are a number of ways to restore healthy blood flow to your legs and feet.
 These include:

 - A healthy diet.
-Eating foods that support cardiovascular health and metabolic health can limit your risk for developing problems like diabetes or arterial diseases.
-Focus on nutrient-rich foods like fresh vegetables, fruits, grass-fed meat and poultry, eggs, wild-caught fish, nuts, seeds, and herbs and spices.
+Eating foods that support cardiovascular health and metabolic health can limit your risk for developing problems like type 2 diabetes or arterial diseases.
+Focus on nutrient-rich foods, such as fresh vegetables, fruits, grass-fed meat and poultry, eggs, wild-caught fish, nuts, seeds, and herbs and spices.
 Some of the best foods for battling hot feet and restless leg syndrome include:

 - Foods high in magnesium and electrolytes, like leafy green veggies, avocado, beans, bananas, sweet potatoes, raw dairy products (such as cultured yogurt), nuts and seeds.